spinspire/pocketbase-sveltekit-starter/README.md

 [PocketBase](https://pocketbase.io/) backend
 with [SvelteKit](https://kit.svelte.dev) frontend.
-This is a high-performance frontend+backend combination since frontend is static and backend is a single compiled Golang binary (JAMstack).
+This is a high-performance frontend+backend combination since frontend is static and backend is a single compiled Golang binary (JAMstack baby!).

 - SvelteKit frontend is fully static, client-side only so that here is no need for NodeJS at runtime.
-It is generated using [`adapter-static`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static)
+It is generated using [`adapter-static`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) and `ssr` is OFF.
 - PocketBase provides complete (and _fast_) backend including:
   - databse (SQLite)
   - CRUD API for database